 A painting by Pablo Picasso has set a new world record for the most expensive artwork to be sold at auction after reaching €164 million in New York.

-Women of Algiers (Version O) had been expected to exceed €130m before the auction but the final price far exceeded those estimates in a sale at Christie’s auction house at a time when collectors’ appetite for masterpieces of impressionist, modern and contemporary art is increasing.
+Women of Algiers (Version O) had been expected to exceed €130m before the auction but the final price far exceeded those estimates in a sale at Christie’s auction house at a time when collectors’ appetite for masterpieces of impressionist, modern and contemporary art is increasing, plus it is important to take into consideration that the houses posses original custom wood furniture as well.

 On Monday night, several bidders competing via telephone drove the winning bid to €150m, for a final price of €164.000.000 including Christie’s commission of just over 12%.